 Why is the Word “Foundation” So Confusing?

-Not every organization that uses the word “foundation” in its name is a private foundation, and the word “foundation” has no legal meaning in and of itself.
+Not every organization that uses the word “foundation” in its name is a private foundation, and some public charities use the word “foundation” in their name.
 To look further to discover an organization’s actual tax-category, review the organization’s IRS filings: public charities will file Form 990; private foundations file Form 990-PF.